java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 A debugger is a tool in your IDE (integrated development environment) that lets you see the values of different variables at different points in the program.
 It's like a really powerful magnifying glass.
 While a few details vary between Eclipse/IntelliJ/NetBeans/VS Code, the concepts are the same.

+When you run your code, you can choose to launch it in regular/run mode or debug mode.
+This allows you to deicde when you want to debug.

 <a id="println">&nbsp;</a>
 ## Why not Println?